galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-counts-to-viz-in-r/tutorial.md

 > ### {% icon question %} Counting
 >
-> How many genes are found in on each strand of each chromosome?
+> How many genes are found on each strand of each chromosome?
 >
 > > ### {% icon solution %} Solution
 > >